-In most parts of the country January is way to cold for planting any seeds outdoors.
+In most parts of the country, January is way to cold for planting any seeds outdoors.
 But in your garage under some lights or a sunny window seal are the perfect spots to get an early start on your lettuce.

 Most people don’t think of lettuce as a plant you traditionally start indoors.
 Lettuce plants actually do very well in a seed starter and they also transplant very well.

 Simply get yourself a few containers.
-Any thing will do, yogurt cups, newspaper pots, old six packs that your flowers came in, whatever!
+Anything will do, yogurt cups, newspaper pots, old six-packs that your flowers came in, whatever!
 The important part is that they will hold your potting soil and that they will drain.
-If you are using a make shift container like a yogurt cup, be sure to poke at least a couple of holes in the bottom and widen those holes enough that excess water can drain out.
+If you are using a makeshift container like a yogurt cup, be sure to poke at least a couple of holes in the bottom and widen those holes enough that excess water can drain out.

 2. Build a cold frame or hoop house

-Just a little bit of protection will go a long ways to get you an extra early lettuce this spring.
+Just a little bit of protection will go a long way to get you extra early lettuce this spring.
 Hoop houses or cold frames are a great way to extend your garden season and are fairly inexpensive and easy to make.
 You can put together a hoop house for around $25 or a cold frame for somewhere around $125 to 150.

 The nice warm protected environment that a hoop house or a cold frame provides will give you the early start that you need for both seedlings or for lettuce planted by seed.
 The glass or plastic that you use on your cold frame will help to warm the soil up extra early and they also help to keep moisture in so that your seeds can germinate quickly.
 Or you can put your seedlings that you planted back in January out into a cold frame in March.

 Just be sure to watch out for warm days, because the temperature inside of a hoop house or a cold frame can get pretty high if you’re not careful.
 I’ve had days when it was 55 degrees outside and it was 85 plus in the cold frame.
-Temperatures that high are not good for your tender lettuce plants they prefer temperatures in the sixties and seventies.
-So if its going to be a warm day make sure before you leave for work that you open up your cold frame or your hoop house to let in some of the cool spring air.
+Temperatures that high is not good for your tender lettuce plants they prefer temperatures in the sixties and seventies.
+So if it’s going to be a warm day make sure before you leave for work that you open up your cold frame or your hoop house to let in some of the cool spring air.